drmowinckels/drmowinckels.github.io/content/blog/2018/08-24-introducing-the-ggseg-r-package-for-brain-segmentations/index.md

 But for now, the functions work well, and we'd like to introduce it to you.

 This package is developed as part of our work in our lab [The Center for Lifespan Changes in Brain and Cognition](www.oslobrains.no), and is thus released on our lab-github.
-It is not a CRAN-package, but if we get some more assistance/experience we will considering releaseing it on CRAN at some point.
+It is not a CRAN-package, but if we get some more assistance/experience we will considering releasing it on CRAN at some point.

 So, you can install this using devtools, and we recommend building the vignette also.